Lateral inhibition: Tactile inhibition

 Sensory information collected by the peripheral nervous system is transmitted to specific areas of the primary somatosensory area in the parietal cortex according to its origin on any given part of the body.
 For each neuron in the primary somatosensory area, there is a corresponding region of the skin that is stimulated or inhibited by that neuron.
-The regions that correspond to a location on the somatosensory cortex are mapped by a homonculus.
+The regions that correspond to a location on the somatosensory cortex are mapped by a homunculus.
 This corresponding region of the skin is referred to as the neuron's receptive field.
 The most sensitive regions of the body have the greatest representation in any given cortical area, but they also have the smallest receptive fields.
 The lips, tongue, and fingers are examples of this phenomenon.
 Each receptive field is composed of two regions: a central excitatory region and a peripheral inhibitory region.
 One entire receptive field can overlap with other receptive fields, making it difficult to differentiate between stimulation locations, but lateral inhibition helps to reduce that overlap.
 When an area of the skin is touched, the central excitatory region activates and the peripheral region is inhibited, creating a contrast in sensation and allowing sensory precision.
 The person can then pinpoint exactly which part of the skin is being touched.
 In the face of inhibition, only the neurons that are most stimulated and least inhibited will fire, so the firing pattern tends to concentrate at stimulus peaks.
 This ability becomes less precise as stimulation moves from areas with small receptive fields to larger receptive fields, e.g. moving from the fingertips to the forearm to the upper arm.